Relation algebras of Sugihara, Belnap, Meyer, and Church: Structure of

-For closure under relative product, we reason as follows.
+From \eqref{rule-3} it follows that $\{\bigcup\mathcal\X\colon\mathcal\X\subseteq\At_I\}$ is closed under conversion.
+For closure under relative multiplication, we reason as follows.
 The relative product of two unions of sets of atoms is, by distributivity, the union of the relative products of the atoms in the two sets.
 More exactly, if $\mathcal\X,\mathcal\Y\subseteq\At_\I$ then

 The relative product is again a union of atoms if the relative product of any two atoms is a union of atoms.
-As we will see, the relative product of any two atoms is an atom in every case except the product of a diversity atom and its converse, in which case the product is the union of the identity relation and all diversity atoms with smaller index; see \eqref{rule0}.
+As we will see, the relative product of any two atoms is an atom in every case except the relative product of a diversity atom and its converse, in which case the relative product is the union of the identity relation and all the diversity atoms with smaller index; see \eqref{rule0}.